naiyerasif/site/content/posts/2020/2020-09-05-using-git-lfs-in-ci.md

 ## Caching the LFS assets with CircleCI

 For a [CircleCI](https://circleci.com/) pipeline, you'd need a Docker image with the Git LFS client installed.
-For example, in case of a Node.js project, you can create a custom image (call it `microflash/node:14-buster`) using the following Dockerfile.
+For example, in the case of a Node.js project, you can create a custom image (call it `microflash/node:14-buster`) using the following Dockerfile.

 ```dockerfile
 FROM circleci/node:14-buster